 Northridge, CA 91330-8207

 - Depending on your situation, you may be required to meet the English language proficiency requirement by taking the Test of English as a Foreign Language (TOEFL) or other acceptable exam.
 Required minimum scores are published in the University Catalog.
 Please note that some graduate programs require a higher score for admission than the university minimum.
-Graduate applicants, please check the individual graduate program website.
+Graduate applicants, please check with the individual graduate program.

 For assistance, please contact an International Admissions advisor.